AlexanderDavid/SentenceToEmojiTranslation/README.md

 - Download the [emoji2vec dataset](https://github.com/uclnlp/emoji2vec/blob/fd3dcb60a06b530c755ed1f1c8157d505b80e844/data/raw_training_data/emoji_joined.txt) to the `data/` directory

 ## Jupyter Notebook
-The `JupyterNotebook`
-`cd JupyterNotebooks && jupyter notebook` to start the jupyter notebook server to explore the algorithm
+The `JupyterNotebook` directory contains all of the Jupyter Notebooks that were used to develop this algorithm.
+Most of them are accurately named and a lot of them have a ton of comments and markdown to explain everything. the command `cd JupyterNotebooks && jupyter notebook` starts the jupyter notebook server and allows you to explore the algorithm

 ## Module
 The module contains the two separate algorithms in two separate classes.
 To use them simply import the `Translators` submodule from